OCD Specialist in Tampa

 Symptoms of OCD

-Different Types of OCD
+Different Types of OCD and OCD Therapy in Tampa

 OCD is not only what is portrayed on film and television.
-Due to the nature of obsessions, OCD is often accompanied by feelings of guilt and shame, which leads to the secrecy of symptoms and an inability to accurately diagnose OCD.
-As a result of these factors, the average individual with OCD will take between 14-17 years to find proper treatment for OCD from when symptoms began (International OCD Foundation, 2019).
-The following are some of the most common subtypes of OCD that you may be struggling with:
+Due to the nature of obsessions, OCD is often accompanied by feelings of guilt and shame, which leads to the secrecy of symptoms and difficulty in accurately diagnosing the disorder.
+As a result, the average individual with OCD may take 14–17 years to find proper treatment from the time symptoms begin (International OCD Foundation, 2019).
+Through OCD therapy in Tampa, individuals can begin to better understand their symptoms and seek support from experienced professionals.

 Contamination OCD